VeryProfessional/DDRData/index.md

 Easy	200-210,	180-190

-Interpretation: The more extreme the BPM, the harder it is to see the notes
+Interpretation: BPM's main difficulty comes from the speed.
+The faster the BPM, the harder it is to keep up with the notes.
+However, there is a secondary effect that BPM causes in DDR.
+Since the song doesn't move as fast, the scroll speed slows down too.
+This is very problematic for high players, who are used to the ludicrous speeds that the fast songs have conditioned them to be used to.
+All of a sudden, slow songs become too slow, and the notes are unreadable because they are too close together.
+This is why the easy range is in between both sides of the hard range.
+In DDR, BPM is ideally moderate, not slow.

 **Peak BPM**